opitti/aocla/README.md

+Every thing here is base on https://github.com/antirez/aocla Objective : understand what has been written by antirez and why not learn nom and tui

 ## Aocla overview

 Aocla is a very simple language, more similar to Joy than to FORTH (higher level).
 It has a total of six datatypes: